 He served on the science committee in the Vioxx litigation .
 He was also co-lead counsel in litigation against the laxative Industry for questionable marketing practice that caused unnecessary consumption of laxatives for unapproved purposes.
 These cases settled for millions of dollars.

-Mr. Reich is currently engaged in the BP oil spill litigation (MDL 2179) and is representing numerous claimants encompassing property and business damage claims.
-He serves on the Economic Loss and Damage Committee.
+Mr. Reich served on the Economic Loss and Damage Committee in the BP Oil Spill Litigation (MDL 2179) and represented numerous claimants encompassing property and business damage claims.

 Mr. Reich served on the Plaintiffs’ Steering Committee in MDL 1873, In Re: FEMA Trailer Formaldehyde Products Liability Litigation in the United States District Court, Eastern District of Louisiana (“FEMA Trailer”).
 During his service on the PSC in FEMA Trailer, he served as lead and co-lead counsel in two trials: Lyndon T. Wright v.
 Forest River, Inc., et al., Docket No. 09-2977 and Castanel, et. al. v Recreation by Design, LLC, et. al., Docket No. 09-3251.
 Much like BP, FEMA Trailer litigation has been large in scope including over 140,000 formaldehyde laden trailers that were issued to residents of the Gulf Coast states that had been impacted by Hurricane Katrina.
 Settlement Class has recently been approved at a final fairness hearing.